Dogs can put you in embarrassing situations.

 Give your dog a regular shower.
 Keep him away from dirt and dust.

-A dog with clean skin is free of almost any germs and bacteria—the lesser the germs, the more secondary any infection or allergies.
+A dog with clean skin is free of germs and bacteria—the lesser the germs, the more secondary any infection or allergies.

 Especially keep the bottom of the puppy as clean as possible.

 You can give your dog a break from the intestinal worms.
 You can use dewormers to treat your dog.

 Worms make the bottom itchy and are responsible for many other complexities of the dog.

 If you see the presence of worms on the dog’s poop, it’s time to deworm your dog.

 Also, you can use anti-itch sprays to prevent the itches around the butt.
 Speaking of anti-itch sprays.
 You can try these: